dallar-project/paperwallet/README.md

 3) not even god can access your funds unless he cuts open the laminate.

 Enjoy using your paper wallets, and remember - to give DAL is to give a fuck

+#Steps to create your DAL Paper Wallet

+Before you go printing anything, we need to derive the Public Key from the DAL QT-Wallet.
+Make sure to do these steps herein within an offline environment, then once you are done - restart the computer to dump the memory and remove all traces of these procedures before reconnecting to the interwebs.
+Before disconnecting, download this QR Code Generator which can be found [here](https://www.codetwo.com/freeware/qr-code-desktop-reader/) and install it ready for step 2

+1) This step assumes you've already set up your wallet : open the wallet on your PC and navigate to console, if you have encrypted your wallet with a password, enter that first and hit enter.
+If you also have a wallet passphrase you will want to first use the command "walletpassphrase" like this;

+`walletpassphrase <passphrase> <timeout>`

+...where <timeout> specifies how long to keep the decryption key in memory

+example: if your passphrase is  "dallarisawesome", you would write in the console :

+`walletpassphrase dallarisawesome 500` and hit Enter

+then type :

+`dumpprivkey your-dallar-adress-here`

+Copy the Key displayed on the screen and paste it into notepad

+2) Now that we have saved your private key, we need to open the QR Code Generator we downloaded earlier.